sperlingcz/redmine-sparkline/README.md

   - start point in time (sparkline's left edge): issue creation date or last few days (days offset value)
   - end point in time (sparkline's right edge): today or issue due date

-Plugin functionality can be enabled for selected project as module.
+Plugin functionality can be enabled/disabled as module within a project.